hyperdivision/nanotron/README.md

 ## Usage

 ```
-# Browserifies ./index.js and wraps it in a Electron shell while applying the below transforms.
+# Browserifies ./index.js and wraps it in a Electron shell
-# To reload, press CMD-R.
 nanotron
 ```

-Comes with transforms enabled for envify, sheetify, and nanohtml.

 * Uses the locally installed `electron`, otherwise the one bundled with this module.
 * If `electron.js` exists, this file will be required as part of the electron process
 * If `index.html` exists this file will be used as the html wrapper.
-* The compiled js is available as `FILE.bundle.js` in the index.html page.
-* Loads your sheetify settings from your package.json.

 ## License